daniel-yili-ye/daniel-yili-ye.github.io/content/blog/formloop.md

 ## Impact & Future Plans

-FormLoop is currently being developed to serve our church's basketball and volleyball drop-ins, with plans to expand to other recurring activities.
+FormLoop is currently being developed to serve our church's basketball and volleyball drop-ins, with the possibility to expand to other recurring activities.
 The goal is to eliminate the weekly administrative overhead while providing participants with a better, more transparent signup experience.

 **Planned improvements:**
-- Email/SMS notifications for signup confirmations and waitlist updates
-- Analytics dashboard for tracking participation trends
+- Admin analytics dashboard for tracking participation trends
-- Integration with calendar systems
-- Support for payment collection for paid activities
+- Support for payment collection for paid signup activities
 - Multi-organization support for other churches or community groups

 ## Key Learnings